aryanjassal/chroma/README.md

   - Allow themes to be updated by a command, replacing local with remote content
 - Add a `config.lua` file which the users can configure the default integrations in
   - Add enabled modules config option
+  - Add config for backends
+    - HSL_MAP for imagemagick backend
+      - Can be set via both the theme and options. if unset in opts, theme setting would take precedence
 - Rename 'handlers' to 'integrations'
 - Add `chroma.lib` for utility functions within lua
   - Add `Color` class and conversion utilities for lua